 - The amounts listed in the instructions do not adjust, so you must follow the quantities in the ingredients and not the instructions.

-- Cooking time will be slightly shorter, so check a bit early for fork tender.
+- Cooking time will be slightly shorter, so check early for fork tender.

 Assemble completely and seal airtight.
 Refrigerate for 2-3 days.
-Freezing uncooked may change the texture.
-So fully cook and cool before freezing for 1-2 months.
+Freezing uncooked may change the texture and is not recommended.
+So, thoroughly cook and cool before freezing for 1-2 months.

 For short-term storage of leftovers, seal well and refrigerate for 3-4 days.
 For longer-term storage, freeze for 1-2 months.